mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   Its sealed 0.9564–1.1820× raw range is arithmetic evidence about that defective packet only and cannot dispose of the conforming atom.
 P6-A1 is superseded by A1 owner evidence `4f772fd`: its visible fault repair still leaves complete checkpoint/oracle proof RED.
-P6-A2 is routed on the same Luna seat with zero later credit.
+A2 owner evidence `c9d8be1` closes those defects but proves its signed return and existing run state cannot reproduce accepted-M2 terminal failure offsets.
+P6-A3 is routed on the same Luna seat with one non-control failure-offset scalar and zero later credit.
 - Root P3 feasibility ruling:
   SHA-256
   `d03d042286d0bad27e3666f3c08e83a393aaa86928e6273c05ac85ac51bfed67`;